F5Networks/f5-appsvcs-templates/README.md

-# F5 BIG-IP Application Services Templates (FAST)
+# F5 BIG-IP Application Services Templates (BIG-IP FAST)
-FAST templates are an easy and effective way to deploy applications on the BIG-IP system using [AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/).
+BIG-IP FAST templates are an easy and effective way to deploy applications on the BIG-IP system using [BIG-IP AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/).

-The FAST Extension provides a toolset for templating and managing AS3 Applications on BIG-IP.
+The BIG-IP FAST Extension provides a toolset for templating and managing BIG-IP AS3 Applications on BIG-IP.

 ## Documentation

-For more information about FAST, including installation and usage information, see the [FAST Documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/)
+For more information about BIG-IP FAST, including installation and usage information, see the [BIG-IP FAST Documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/)

 ## Filing Issues and Getting Help